 ACE students rotate through Otolaryngology sub-specialties, including:

 - Head and Neck

-- General Otolaryngology
+- General Otolaryngology (including Laryngology, Rhinology, and Sleep Surgery)

 The ACE program gives students significant exposure to Vanderbilt Otolaryngology faculty and residents, helping to build relationships and learn from some of the best Otolaryngologists in the country.
 At the end of their ACE rotation, each student gives a five-to-ten-minute presentation during a resident teaching conference.
 This presentation is typically attended by at least one member of the Vanderbilt Otolaryngology faculty, as well as the Chief Residents and additional residents on service at the time.

-For the 2018-2019 academic year, Vanderbilt Otolaryngology–Head & Neck Surgery welcomed the following ACE participants:
+For the 2023-2024 academic year, Vanderbilt Otolaryngology–Head & Neck Surgery welcomed the following ACE participants:

-- Vanderbilt students: 5
+- Vanderbilt students: 4